 The Driver's witness was asked to give his case.
 He advised the Sub-Committee he had discussed what to do in the case of a driver having accrued points on his licence with a Licensing officer at the Council who had advised him it would need to go to a Sub-Committee.
 The need to notify had escaped him and been forgotten about.
 The house move had been a particularly stressful time and having been told in the May they had to be out by June.
-He was the boss, taxi firm owner, and was his responsibility to advise his drivers of what to do.
+The witness confirmed it was his responsibility to advise his drivers of what to do.